final-fantasy7/ABOUT-ME-/README.md

 # ABOUT MEMEME!!!
 hihi!
-The names Bonnii!!! you may call me boni, or bonbon, whatever you'd like!:3 im 14 yrs old, isn't that cool!? my birthday is in May 3! my favourite colour is red and yellow! >W<
+The names Emmia!! you may call me mia, or emi, whatever you'd like!:3 im 13 yrs old, isn't that cool!? my birthday is in May 3! my favourite colour is red and yellow! >W<
 I love connecting with others! especially when sharing my talents, love for arts & more!
 Though i also love listening to theirs.